 - You must extract the image software into the directory where you want your Grid home to be located. - Download and copy the Oracle Grid Infrastructure image files to the local node only.
 During upgrade, the software is copied and installed on all other nodes in the cluster. - 2.
+Start the Oracle Grid Infrastructure wizard by running the following command:

+/u01/app/19.0.0/grid/gridSetup.sh

-Start the Oracle Grid Infrastructure wizard by running the following command: - \$ /u01/app/21.0.0/grid/gridSetup.sh - 3.
-Select the Upgrade Oracle Grid Infrastructure: option to upgrade Oracle Grid Infrastructure (Oracle Clusterware and Oracle ASM). - 4.
-On the Node Selection page, ensure that all cluster nodes are selected.
+- 3. Select the following configuration option: - Upgrade Oracle Grid Infrastructure: Select this option to upgrade Oracle Grid Infrastructure (Oracle Clusterware and Oracle ASM).